pop-team/pop-java/docs/plugin.rst

 To create a new protocol for POP-Java, the programmer needs to create three different classes : a combox, a combox server and a combox factory.

-The combox must inherits from the super class ComboxPlugin located in the package ``popjava.combox`` in the POP-Java library.
+The combox must inherit from the super class ComboxPlugin located in the package ``popjava.combox`` in the POP-Java library.
 The :num:`fig-combox-class` shows the ``ComboxPlugin`` class signature.